 At the end of the day, if you work hard at something, chances are you could make some sort of a success of it.

-There are many ways to skin a cat and build a successful product.
+There are many ways to build a successful product.
 It comes down to your attitude and understanding of what’s out there.
-Be smart, think about things and talk to others that have done it.
+Be smart, think about things and don’t be afraid to talk about your idea.